 One of the reasons they are so popular is due to the amount of hair algae that they will consume.

-If you have a tank with multiple margarita snails, you have a good chance of ridding it from your tank easily.
+If you have a tank with multiple margarita snails, you have a good chance of ridding them from your tank easily.

-Margarita snails are dark in color and can grow up to 1”.
+Margarita snails are dark and can grow up to 1”.
 They are peaceful and will not bother other invertebrates or corals in your tank.

 They require a constant supply of algae in the tank to feed on.
 They will consume uneaten foods and detritus in the tank as well.

 They can also do a great job of keeping your equipment in the tank clean.
-They will devour any algae that grow on it.
+They will devour any algae that grows on it.

 5. Tiger Cowrie snail

-The Tiger Cowie is one of the larger and most unique snails to keep in a saltwater tank.
-They can grow up to 4” and require a 30-gallon tank especially if you are keeping multiples.
+The Tiger Cowie is one of the larger and unique snails to keep in a saltwater tank.
+They can grow up to 4” and require a 30-gallon tank, especially if you are keeping multiples.